 Was it the beginnings of the UK Shiatsu Society?

-Yes quite.
+Yes nearly.
 In December 1980, we celebrated Christmas at the October Gallery in London, and all the students of our classes and those of the East-West Center were invited.
 There, the students told us “we want you, the teachers, to form a Shiatsu Club, that we can meet and exchange”.
 It was not a matter of professionalism, we did not think of that, but just to practice and work together.
 Also, the following year we created the UK Shiatsu Society, which quickly developed into a professional association.
 The schools started to offer extensive training and the club became an organization responsible for maintaining the quality of the courses and supporting training.

 When did you start working with the shiatsu?

-Well, in the 1970s I was doing research in theoretical physics at the university.
+Well, in the 1970s I was doing research in theoretical physics at London University.
 One day I looked at the people around me and I said “I do not want to end up like them” (laughs).
-I became more and more autistic, always locked in my head, and realized that I needed to be more with people than with ideas.
+I was becoming more and more autistic, always locked in my head, and realized that I needed to be more with people than with ideas.
 As a result, I left academic life and worked in a theater school in London called the Central School of Speech and Drama.
 It was in this theater school that I really started working with shiatsu, even though it was not the job I was paid for.
 Students were often injured in class and asked me to help them.
 So, I had at least a dozen people a day for the shiatsu, in small sessions of 20 minutes.
 Later, they asked me to teach Shiatsu at this school.

 I started working with these children first all they could do easily , rather than focusing on their problems.
 It was a real success!
 The sessions brought them (and me too) a lot of joy and care.
 And from this joy and care, they found the courage to work on areas of their bodies more difficult to access.
 Then I thought I would do the same with the adults.
 People usually focus on what is wrong with them, instead of what is good in them.
 This is why the basis of the “Movement Shiatsu” is to explore the client’s capacity , rather than his or her incapacity .
 This helps the client to explore himself as he isand to cherish that.
 And only after this step, we explore how to develop areas that are problematic.